Nihlus/Crystite/Remora.Neos.Headless/README.md

 > The sections listed here are the only ones officially supported and known to
 > work.

+If you don't want to edit the configuration file shipped with the package, you can also use drop-in JSON configuration files in the `/etc/remora-neos-headless/conf.d` directory.
+Any files placed here will be merged with `appsettings.json`, overriding any values specified there.
+Drop-ins can also override each other and are ordered by their filename.
+This means that if two drop-in files define the same key, the latter file overrides the value of the first one.

+There is an exception to this, and that is when the value is either an object or an array.
+In this case, the latter will not replace the value directly; rather, it will *merge* the two values, only replacing values when their property names or array indices conflict.
+See [this issue][8] for more information about the behaviour.

 ### `Headless`
 This section provides configuration options for the headless server application itself.